abandonedmonk/AskAlpha-Nova-Sonic-Financial-Research-Analyst/docs/PROJECT_OVERVIEW.md

 The intended 90-second demo flow (rehearse until reliable):

 1. **"What's the current trading volume and price action for AMD?"**
-   → Tool 1 fires → Polygon.io data → Nova Sonic reads price, volume, change %.
+   → Tool 1 fires → Finnhub primary data (or Polygon fallback) → Nova Sonic reads price, volume, change %.
+If fallback is used, Nova Sonic states it is EOD data.

 2. **"What did Nvidia say about their datacenter supply chain in their latest 10-K?"**
    → Tool 2 fires → Bedrock KB (or local FAISS) → Nova Sonic quotes from the actual filing.